 ICONS/IDOLS is a tetralogy of choral plays currently in development that follows the Byzantine Purple Empresses as they establish their rule against the odds in the ninth century Iconoclastic Wars.
-Each play tells a different part of the story of grandmother Irene, rejected wife Maria, grand-daughter Euphrosyne and step-daughter-in law Theodora; catching at questions about gender and political imagery within the giant spectacle of dynastic power-play.
+Each play tells a different part of the story of grandmother Irene, rejected wife Maria, and grand-daughter Euphrosyne; catching at questions about gender and political imagery within the giant spectacle of dynastic power-play.

-Further programming permutations of the plays are also possible.
-For example, IRENE and the WILDNESS OF SIN are being written to work together as a double bill, plus PRINKIPO and THE EUNUCHS can be joined together to form one long opera.
+Further programming permutations of the plays will also be possible.
+For example, IRENE and the THE EUNUCHS are being written to work together as a double bill, plus PRINKIPO and THE WILDNESS OF SIN can be joined together to form one long opera.
 We are also developing a one hour musical show that showcases all the Empress Arias from the tetralogy and uses eight voices.

 Helen Banner is a playwright, librettist and songwriter and a member of The Jam at New Georges.
 She grew up in the British Channel Islands and studied at Cambridge and the Tisch School of the Arts, NYU, where she completed her MFA in Dramatic Writing and was awarded the John Golden Playwriting Award.
 Her work has been developed at New Georges, the Drama League, the O'Neill Theater Center, Fresh Ground Pepper, the Wild Project, Dixon Place, the Edinburgh Fringe Festival, The Lark, the Great Plains Theatre Conference and the Last Frontier Theatre Conference and she was a participant in the Ingram New Works Lab 2015-16 at Nashville Repertory Theater.
 Her choral play ICONS/IDOLS, written in collaboration with the composer Grace Oberhofer for the Byzantine Choral Project, was the opening show at the New Ohio’s Ice Factory 2016.
 Helen was a 2016-17 Special Resident at New Georges creating LA DÉROUTE, a medieval water opera, with composer Catherine Brookman for inclusion in their Water City take-over of 3LD Arts and Technology Centre in June 2017.
+Helen's play INTELLIGENCE will be in the 2018-19 NYTW Next Door Series, directed by Jess Chayes and produced by Lucy Jackson in association with Dutch Kills Theater.
 You can find out more about her work at www.helenbanner.com and https://newplayexchange.org/users/9372/helen-banner

 Grace Oberhofer is Tacoma, WA native and a Tufts graduate (B.A.
 Music, summa cum laude) who currently lives in Brooklyn, where she works as a composer, performer, sound designer, and music director.
 Recent collaborations include assistant music direction with the Adirondack Theater Festival, administrative assistance with PROTOTYPE festival at HERE Arts, and sound design with Gloucester Stage Company, Two-By-For Productions, Fresh Ground Pepper and Tufts University.
 Current compositional projects include a choral play, ICONS/IDOLS, recently presented at the 2016 New Ohio Ice Factory Festival, Caroline Angell’s After I Was Free,, and a A Doll’s House: A New Opera.
 Grace is also a current member of the BMI Musical Theater Workshop. www.soundcloud.com/graceoberhofer